lersy/Dell-7577-Hackintosh-macos-Opencore/README.md

 * 128GB Samsung M.2 SSD (SATA) / 256GB Samsung 860 Evo SSD
 * Intel Dual Band WiFi 8265 & Bluetooth

 > Specifications Note: As of December 2020 Prebuilt EFI, I stopped providing general EFI folder for a wider target.
 From this date onward, EFI folder will be targeting completely identical builds for best performance and convenience.
-If you do not have the identical build { e.g Dell 7577 - i5 & GTX 1060 [see wadimw's repo](https://github.com/wadimw/dell-7577-hackintosh) } it may be working with different models but even the same model is not quaranteed.
+It may be working with different models but even the same model is not quaranteed.
+For Dell 7577 with i5 & GTX 1060 I recommend you to check [wadimw's repo](https://github.com/wadimw/dell-7577-hackintosh)

 <b>General Known Problems</b>